-This time of year, it’s all fun and games until someone gets spooked by investigation interviewing mistakes!
-I used to think investigation interviews were unnerving too – especially when the interviewee sat across from me staring blankly, offering very little information.
+This time of year, it’s all fun and games until someone is haunted by investigation interviewing mistakes!
+It’s especially challenging when the interviewee sits across from you staring blankly, offering very little information.
 However, with a little pre-planning, interviews feel much more manageable.
 Following are four tips that are easy to incorporate into your process.

 4 Incident Investigation Interviewing Mistakes

 - Being unprepared.
 Coming across as disorganized sets a negative tone for the entire interview.
 Construct a timeline of events that led to the incident and read the witness statement beforehand so you know how to guide the interview.

 - Not structuring the Interview properly.
 Structure the interview so that you first offer a friendly greeting and build rapport.
 Then explain the interview process, and then ask questions.
 Don’t jump straight into questions!